What our students say about us

 A close contact could include any person meeting any of the following criteria:

 living in the same household or household-like setting (for example, a boarding school or hostel)direct contact with the body fluids or laboratory specimens of a confirmed case a person who spent two hours or longer in the same room face-to-face contact for more than 15 minutes with the case in any other setting not listed above.

 Many people who contract COVID–19 will suffer only mild symptoms.
 However early indications are that the elderly and people with pre-existing medical conditions are more at risk of experiencing severe symptoms.

 The most common coronavirus symptoms reported include:

 If you have any of the above symptoms, for further advice, call the SA COVID-19 Information Line - 1800 253 787 or your general practitioner https://www.covid-19.sa.gov.au/health-advice/call-centres-and-information-lines

 Strategies for protecting yourself and others includes:

-covering your coughs and sneezes with your elbow or a tissue, disposing of tissues, properly washing your hands often with soap and water, including before and after eating and after going to the toilet using alcohol-based hand sanitisers, cleaning and disinfecting surfaces if you are sick, avoiding contact with others and staying more than 1.5 metres away from people.
+get tested if you have symptoms (even if mild) practise good hygiene, download the COVIDSafe app, keep 1.5 metres distance from others wherever, whenever possible, covering your coughs and sneezes with your elbow or a tissue, disposing of tissues properly, washing your hands often with soap and water, including before and after eating and after going to the toilet, using alcohol-based hand sanitisers, cleaning and disinfecting surfaces, if you are sick, avoiding contact with others and staying more than 1.5 metres away from people

 Please see below links for further information.